wlgrana/customs-chatbot/prompt_flow_update.md

      5. `## Step 5: Duty Rates by Origin` - present as a table
      6. `## Step 6: Alternative HTS Codes`
      7. `## Step 7: Clarifying Question`
    - Use bold text for important terms and code numbers.
+   - IMPORTANT: Your response must be plain text with markdown formatting.
+DO NOT return JSON objects, arrays, or any structured data format.

 2. **Use the provided CROSS rulings data**
    - CRITICAL: When the question contains a table with CROSS rulings, you MUST use those exact rulings.